sifupy/Sherlock_NLP_story/README.md

 # Sherlock Holmes Concept Website

 This project is an aesthetic website inspired by Sherlock Holmes.
-It was created as part of our final project and includes features like topic modeling (available only in the local version).
+It was created as part of our final project for the computational linguistics module and it includes features like topic modeling (available only in the local version).

 ## 🚀 Live Demo
 https://sherlocknlp.vercel.app